By Lindsey Simek, Financial Advisor

-As we close out 2021 and look forward to the New Year, there maybe a few financial moves to make still this year.
-I am sure that for many of you, much like myself, 2021 brought many changes, both personally and professionally.
+As we close out 2023 and look forward to the New Year, there may be a few financial moves to make still this year.
+I am sure that for many of you, much like myself, 2023 brought many changes, both personally and professionally.
 New jobs may have started for some, while others are getting closer to retirement, if not already there.
 You may have an increased income and need a tax advantaged retirement account.
 Or maybe you have received an inheritance and need to find ways to invest.
-Some may have started a new family, lost a loved one, whatever it may be, changes such as these may prompt you to review your finances and better position yourself for whatever 2022 may bring.
+Some may have started a new family, lost a loved one, whatever it may be, changes such as these may prompt you to review your finances and better position yourself for whatever 2024 may bring.

 Not only are donations a great way to give to charities that we hold closest to our hearts, but also a great way to possibly qualify for a tax deduction.
 There are many tax advantageous ways to give, either through deduction, giving appreciated stocks or through your required minimum distribution.
 We’re happy to walk you through what maybe best for you and the charities you cherish.

-If you’re 72 years old or older, have you taken your Required Minimum Distribution (RMD)?
-Remember that before the end of the year, if you have reached the age of 72, you must take the required minimum distribution out of your pretax retirement accounts such as IRA’s, 401k’s, even qualified annuities.
+Have you taken your Required Minimum Distribution (RMD)?
+Under the SECURE 2.0 Act, the age for RMDs was increased to 73 — offering employees an additional year to increase the savings in their tax-free retirement accounts and avoid a taxable distribution.
+Their first RMD must be taken by April 1 of the year they turn 73, and by December 31 each following year.
+So before the end of the year you must take the required minimum distribution out of your pretax retirement accounts such as IRA’s, 401k’s, even qualified annuities.
 There are penalties if this is not done by year’s end.*

 *Few exceptions for RMD if you’re still working, you may not need to take out of your current workplace plan, but need to double check